Medicine & Public Health (MD/MPH)

 A student may resign from the MD/MPH dual degree program by submitting a letter to the director of the MD/MPH program, the BUSM Registrar, and the BUSPH Registrar.
 This will not affect the MD in and of itself.

 All medical students accepted to BUSM are eligible to apply to the MD/MPH dual degree program.
 Students interested in the MD/MPH program must apply first to BUSM.
 Selecting the MD/MPH program on the AMCAS application alerts the Admissions Office at BUSM that the student is interested in the dual degree program.
 It does not obligate the student to apply, and it has no impact on the likelihood of acceptance into BUSM.

-Once accepted to BUSM, students who decide to apply to the MD/MPH program should submit an application directly to the MD/MPH program director as early as the first year of medical school and no later than February 15 of the third year of medical school.
 There are no acceptance quotas for the combined program.
 Note that if a student enrolls in the program and changes his or her mind, that student may opt out without penalty.
 Medical students interested in applying to the MD/MPH program should contact the program director.